Datasets

 SettingDescription

-Inherit (non-encrypted)Leave selected to inherit encryption from the parent dataset (encrypted/non-encrypted).
-Select to clear the checkmark and display the Encryption option.
+Inherit (non-encrypted)Selected by default.
+When selected, it inherits the encryption setting of the parent dataset (encrypted/non-encrypted).
+Clearing the checkmark shows the Encryption option.

 SettingDescription